qkzk/fm/development.md

 - [x] FIX: display mode fuzzy doesn't react to change focus binds.
 - [x] Path completion should display visual indicator of directories with / or symbols
   - [x] FIX: pressing TAB to complete a directory doesn't refresh its children
-- [ ] BUG: bulk mode does nothing.
-It should react once the shell process is exited not when the file is modified.
+- [x] FIX: bulk mode does nothing.
   - [x] send the bulkrename event once the thread is stopped.
-  - [ ] TESTS: It works for file edited within the same terminal emulator.
-Does it works for files edited in a GUI editor ?
+  - [x] If the editor requires a terminal, opens bulk when process ends otherwise watch in thread
 - [x] FIX: Input history navigation (shift+up, shift+down) doesn't update the search.
+- [ ] BUG: resize change dual / preview
+  - [ ] large main window.
+Set dual.
+Resize to smaller window.
+Single.
+Resize to large, Still single.
+Should it be dual again ?
+  - first attempt didn't fix
+- [x] crash with error locking status while selecting a file being modified
+  - [x] can't reproduce

 ## TODO

 ### Other ideas

+- [ ] visual like ranger V: it should be easier to flag a lot of files...
+"Flag mode" navigate, every file selected is flagged.
+- [ ] eza / ranger colors for normal files
+- [ ] store 4 windows in display to modify instead of recreating
+- [ ] use readelf for ELF file
+  - [ ] if file is in path ~~or is executable [what about scripts ?]~~, try readelf
+- [ ] simplify status.confirm action & must leave
 - [ ] Remote mount QOL
   - [ ] Remote mount should allow to mount somewhere else `username host:port remote_mount_point dest` ?
   - [ ] Remote mount should remember mount points and allow to umount them
   - [ ] Remote mount should show the command that will be generated
-- [ ] it should be easier to flag a lot of files...
-"Flag mode" navigate, every file selected is flagged.
 - [ ] opener (external) should allow arguments in their config
 - [ ] common trait to validate a data : input string, config, args...
 - [ ] should small windows be used in menus ?